jojokarlin/Git_DRI_Jan_2017/3_gitConfig.md

 `git config --global user.email johndoe@example.com`

-`git config --global core.editor nano`
+`git config --global core.editor "subl -n -w"`

-You don't have to use nano as your text editor; you can pick your editor of choice.
+You don't have to use Sublime as your text editor, but for simplicity and consistency, we are asking everyone to use Sublime as your editor this week.

 To check your set-up, use: